YassineAitHadou/YassineAitHadou/README.md

 - 👋 Hi, I’m @YassineAitHadou
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning python css and php
+- 🌱 I’m currently learning front end developement
 - 💞️ I’m looking to collaborate on the latest technologies
 - 📫 How to reach me : my linkedin account in the profil
 - 😄 Pronouns: yassine left back ⚽️